Be My Lover (La Bouche song): Chart performance

-"Be My Lover" topped both the US Billboard Hot Dance Club Play chart and the Canadian RPM Dance/Urban chart, and reached the top 10 of the US Cash Box Top 100 and the US Billboards Hot 100.
-It also peaked at number-one in Germany, Hungary, the Czech Republic, Mexico, Romania, and Sweden.
-On the Eurochart Hot 100, the single reached number-one on May 27, 1995.
-Additionally, it peaked at the number two position in Australia, Iceland, Italy, the Netherlands and Norway.
-"Be My Lover" was a top 10 hit in at least 16 countries, like Belgium (6), Brazil, Denmark (9), France (7), Greece, Ireland (8), Spain (6), and Switzerland (5).
-In the United Kingdom, it peaked at number 25 on the UK Singles Chart on February 25, 1996, while reaching number 20 on the UK Dance Chart.
+"Be My Lover" topped both the US Billboard Dance Club Play chart and the Canadian RPM Dance/Urban chart, and it reached the top 10 of the US Cash Box Top 100 and Billboard Hot 100 charts.
+It also peaked at number one in Germany (4 weeks), Hungary, the Czech Republic, Mexico, Romania, and Sweden (1 week).
+Additionally, it peaked at number two in Australia, Iceland, Italy, the Netherlands and Norway.
+"Be My Lover" was a top-10 hit in at least 16 countries, including Belgium, Brazil, Denmark, France, Greece, Ireland, Spain, and Switzerland.
+In the United Kingdom, it peaked at number 25 on the UK Singles Chart on 25 February 1996, while reaching number 20 on the UK Dance Chart.
 The single also reached number two on the UK on a Pop Tip Club Chart by Music Week.
+On the Eurochart Hot 100, it reached number three on 27 May 1995, in its ninth week on the chart.